 Description: Pass historic Requa, Calif. en route to the Klamath River Overlook perched 650 feet above the Pacific Ocean.
 Enjoy breathtaking views, whale watching, and bird viewing at the mouth of the Klamath River, where freshwater merges with seawater after a journey of over 250 miles that begins high in the snow-laden Cascade Mountains of Southern Oregon.

-Coastal Drive (Loop) Sections of the former Coastal Drive route south of Alder Camp towards Carruthers Cove is closed to motor vehcile traffic-more...
-The following Coastal Drive (Loop) is still open, however.
-Mostly paved but with one-way, northbound traffic only between Alder Camp and Klamath Beach roads; Motorhomes/RVs and trailers prohibited.
+Coastal Drive (Loop) Sections of the former Coastal Drive route south of Alder Camp towards Carruthers Cove is closed to motor vehicle traffic-more...
+Mostly paved but with one-way, northbound traffic only between Alder Camp and Klamath Beach roads;

 Directions:From Klamath, Calif.: drive south 1 mile on U.S. 101 (over the Klamath River) and exit Klamath Beach Road; follow signs to Coastal Drive.